To report a hate or bias incident, please complete the form below.

-Any complaint relating to retaliation in violation of this Policy, violations of interim measures, or violations of sanctions should be reported promptly to the Title IX Coordinator.
+Any complaint relating to retaliation in violation of this Policy, violations of interim measures imposed during the resolution process, or violations of sanctions should be reported promptly to the ADO.
 The University will take appropriate action against any individual who retaliates against another person in violation of this Policy or who violates interim measures or sanctions.

-When the University receives a complaint of retaliation or of violations of interim measures or sanctions, the Title IX Coordinator may exercise discretion to determine an appropriate responsive process based on the facts and circumstances.
-Options for resolution include but are not limited to: informal discussions and resolution facilitated by the Title IX Coordinator or designee, or assignment of a designated individual to investigate the complaint and determine an appropriate response.
-This process will be separate and distinct from the complaint resolution procedures outlined above for addressing Sexual Misconduct Complaints.
-For a complaint of retaliation or of violations of interim measures or sanctions, the Title IX Coordinator or designee will document the complaint received, the process used, and the outcome.
+When the University receives a complaint of retaliation or of violations of interim measures or sanctions, the ADO may exercise discretion to determine an appropriate responsive process based on the facts and circumstances.
+Options for resolution include but are not limited to: informal discussions and resolution facilitated by the ADO or designee, or assignment of a designated individual to investigate the complaint and determine an appropriate response.
+This process will be separate and distinct from the complaint resolution procedures outlined above for addressing Discrimination or Harassment Complaints.
+For a complaint of retaliation or of violations of interim measures or sanctions, the ADO or designee will document the complaint received, the process used, and the outcome.
 In instances where the outcome of the process results in a suspension longer than one year, expulsion, or termination of employment, the impacted individual may appeal the decision in accordance with the appeal rights as set forth in this Policy.
 The University will notify the parties of the outcome of the complaint.
-Any party with concerns about the process or outcome should consult with the Title IX Coordinator.
+Any party with concerns about the process or outcome should consult with the ADO.

 U.S. Department of Education

 Fax: (415) 486-5570